dcasota/photonos-scripts/README.md

 It uses a tool from the Microsoft open source Nuget ecosystem.
 See https://docs.microsoft.com/en-us/nuget/policies/ecosystem, https://docs.microsoft.com/en-us/nuget/nuget-org/licenses.nuget.org

+Keep in mind, that only a small set of modules on powershellgallery work on Linux.
+On MS Windows, Powershell provides a module NetSecurity which isn't made available on Linux, even not with Powershell 7.
+Hence, cmdlets like ```Test-Netconnection``` are missing.

 The tool called nuget.exe is Windowsx86-commandline-only and is used to support more lowlevel compatibility.
 See https://docs.microsoft.com/en-us/nuget/install-nuget-client-tools
 "The nuget.exe CLI, nuget.exe, is the command-line utility for Windows that provides ALL NUGET CAPABILITIES;"